gnat/simple-php-form/README.md

 ## 🎁 Installation

 This is a zero dependency library.

-Just drag `SimplePHPForm.php` into your project and `require('SimplePHPForm.php');`.
+Just drag `SimplePHPForm.php` into your project and `require('SimplePHPForm.php');`

-Optionally add the assets from `examples/css` and `examples/images`
+Optionally add the assets from `examples/css` and `examples/images` to your project.

 ## 👁️ Examples + Screenshot